 I have spent the last month, since the last post, coming back down.
 Sharing my secrets of Surrendering and Self-Remembering I felt as if I pushed it, a little.
 But just as natural as that felt for me, I’ve always been one to push things a little bit here a little bit there… I felt this natural flow to come back into a stillness.
 And I have been resting there, exploring there, for the past month.

 I have not yet expressed how much yoga has changed my life.
 Snapshot of me a year ago and of me now and you would be inspired to do yoga every day, too.
 Going from that same strengthening yoga practice every day to the fluid practice for every two days and then the strengthening of the third day I have become even more in tune with my body.
-Now able to sit in double pigeon, I find that I feel like an evolved being every time we go for a walk nowadays.
+Now able to sit in a more available double pigeon, I find that I feel like an evolved being every time we go for a walk nowadays.
 My hips, once plagued with pain, having been born with dysplastic hips and sporting Forrest Gump braces for my first six months, now feel more lateral… they feel open and free to move.
 And from there my lower spine… open.
 My nervous system flows with energy… just booming with energy… from my lower spine, all my movements now feel full of life.
 I feel like a completely different person… taking every moment as a gift now.

 But I’m human… or American I should say….
 When I wake up every morning I just want to stay in bed.
 Even as I wash my face and “put in my eyes” I “don’t feel like doing yoga…uhhhh”.
 But last week I thought… “Dummy, you know yoga makes you feel good.
-Just moments into the practice you remember why you do this every day… so why not wake up feeling grateful for yoga”.
+Just moments into the practice you remember why you do this every day… so why not wake up feeling grateful for yoga.”
 Think, “I can’t wait to do yoga!”
 So, I changed my mindset… and I found myself with a completely different head.
 Instead of having a fear-based resistant mind I was open to the flow of becoming.

 Some days I might express my gratitude for yoga, aloud.
 “Thank god I found this.
 Thank god it works.“ And my boyfriend, an intelligent skeptic, would ask, “Are you just setting up limits for yourself… that you ‘have’ to do yoga every day?”
 I would say….
 “Nooooooooo.
 I know what I feel like when I don’t do yoga.
 I know what I feel like halfway through the practice when “the change” happens….
 And I know what I feel like after the practice.”
-But the man had me thinking.
-Am I just setting up self-made limits?
+But the man had me thinking: Am I just setting up self-made limits?
 If I have been waking up and then practicing right away everyday… how would I really know?

 So it was the second morning of new mind set, being excited for yoga.
-I’m in my living room and I only got to the second menu screen when I hear water ‘raining’ in my house.
-But….. it’s not raining.
+I’m in my living room and I only got to the second loading menu screen of my yoga dvd, when I hear water ‘raining’ in my house.
+But….. it’s not raining outside.
 I look into the foyer and sheets of water are raining ‘in’ my house.
 What a sight!
 Sheets of water are raining in the basement.
 Let’s just say I got to put this yoga thing to the test.
 A three hour delay due to a broken pipe tested me.
 My mind, more centered than ever, making quick decisions and aware of small details to save a light fixture from smashing or the basement from becoming flooded.
 But as far as my body… my electrical system was short circuited.
 My neck, ready to bulge with pressure.
 My wrists, every joint, no flow.
 Moral of story… awakening to yoga… if you are suffering from Ehlers-Danlos… it might seem like something you don’t feel like doing… but I’m sorry… seems like the only path to me.